MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/deploy-network-controller-failover-clustering.md

 ---
-title: Deploy Network Controller with Failover Clustering on Windows Server and Azure Stack HCI
+title: Deploy Network Controller with Failover Clustering on Windows Server and Azure Local
-description: Learn how to deploy Network Controller with Failover Clustering using SDN Express on Windows Server and Azure Stack HCI.
+description: Learn how to deploy Network Controller with Failover Clustering using SDN Express on Windows Server and Azure Local.
 author: robinharwood
 ms.author: roharwoo
 ms.topic: how-to
-ms.date: 11/14/2024
+ms.date: 11/21/2024
 zone_pivot_groups: windows-os
 #CustomerIntent: As a network administrator, I want to deploy Network Controller works with Failover Clustering so that I can create my tenant network configurations.
 ---

 # Deploy Network Controller with Failover Clustering

-Beginning with Windows Server 2025 and Azure Stack HCI, version 24H2, Network Controller (NC) can now be deployed directly as a Failover Clustering service.
+Beginning with Windows Server 2025 and Azure Local, version 23H2, Network Controller (NC) can now be deployed directly as a Failover Clustering service.
 In this article you learn about the prerequisites required, installing the SDN Express PowerShell module, and how to deploy Network Controller with Failover Clustering.
 To learn more about how it works with Software Load Balancer and Gateways, and how it differs from Network Controller on Service Fabric, see [Network Controller with Failover Clustering](../technologies/network-controller/network-controller-failover-clustering.md).

 ## Prerequisites